Circle of Friends

 With the help from a parent or guardian, tell us about what qualities you look for in a friend.
 Submit your video below, along with your answers to the questions.
 To receive a sticker this month, you only need to complete the four questions.
 The video is optional.

-The random prize winner for April 2021 was Charlotte from Morgan County.
+The random prize winner was Charlotte from Morgan County.
 She received $25 in Shop4H merchandise.

 yet turned 22 years old.